AikoChou/ImagePipeline/README.md

 Other blocks of configuration can remain unchanged, such as `_RESOURCE_CONFIG` that provide default settings to resources for distributed tasks, and `_HADOOP_ENV_CONFIG` that set up all the environment variables to have Tensorflow working with HDFS.

+#### Run the script

-After setting the above things, we can run the script.
+After setting the above things, we can run training procedures on the cluster.
 You can choose from two versions, one is running on CPU nodes, and the other is running on GPU nodes.

 ```bash
 $ python scripts/train.py # for CPU nodes